Skip to main content

 Know Your Insurance Info

 Locate your homeowner's insurance policy number and your agent's contact info.
-If you need to file a claim tomorrow, you don't want to be scrambling.
-Texas law gives you one year, but acting fast leads to better outcomes.
+If you need to file a claim after a storm, you don't want to be scrambling for your policy details.
+Check your policy terms for your specific claim-filing window.

 After the Storm: 6 Signs of Wind Damage to Watch For